susanyang17/doc/tutorial/first.md

 Here we load an Excel file "demo_sample.xlsx" programmatically by specifying the `src` attribute.

 Then visit the page URL (http://localhost:8080/tutorial/editor.zul) with your browser.
-You will see the specified xlsx file loaded with toolbar, formula bar, sheet bar and context menu.
+You will see the specified xlsx file(3) loaded with toolbar(1), formula bar(2), sheet bar(5) and context menu(4).

 ![](/assets/images/tutorial/keikaiUi.png)

-1. Toolbar
-2. Formula bar
-3. Current Sheet
-4. Context menu
-5. Sheet bar

 Keikai has a familiar spreadsheet UI interface, end users can edit the spreadsheet like changing cell content, font, color, format, formulas, ... in the way they already know.